First Nations Initiatives

 02

-In 2024, contracts with First Nations artists and arts workers totaled more than $470,000.
+In 2024, contracts with First Nations artists, arts workers and suppliers totalled more than $670,000 in value.

 03